JasmeetSgaba404/Blogger/README.md

+All API's are working.
+Backend is fully functional but the react part has glitches that could not be resolved in time limit.

+nodemon index.js for backend check. npm start for react app

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project as bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts